jsdir/idock/README.md

 * Updated the extension name of configuration files in all examples from .cfg to .conf.
 * Fixed a data race bug in the original thread pool by substituting the brandnew io service pool.
 * Fixed an assertion bug caused by ligands with zero rotatable bond.
-* Fixed a bug in the generation of random numbers being the exclusive upper bound value.
 * Removed support for Mac, FreeBSD and Solaris.
 * Removed precompiled 32bit executables for Linux and Windows.
 * Removed support for gzip and bzip2.